ulicious/hermes/doc/getting_started.rst

     python _0_setup_project_folder.py "PROJECT FOLDER"

-The setup script creates the required folder structure, copies configuration files into ``PROJECT FOLDER/config/``, copies provided input data into ``PROJECT FOLDER/raw_data/``, and writes the given project folder path into the copied ``algorithm_configuration.yaml``.
+The setup script creates the required folder structure, copies editable configuration files directly into ``PROJECT FOLDER/``, copies provided input data into ``PROJECT FOLDER/raw_data/``, and writes the given project folder path into the copied ``algorithm_configuration.yaml``.
 If the setup script is run again, the copied files are overwritten.

 The setup script creates missing folders automatically.
 The resulting structure should look as follows: